softeng-feup/open-cx-sg/documentation/README.md

 ![UML class diagram](img/UML-diagram.png)

 ## Architecture and Design
-The software was divided into 2 parts: back-end and front-end.
+The software is divided into 2 parts: back-end and front-end.

 ### Back-end
 The back-end is composed by a python script keeping the database up to date and a MySQL database.
-The data available on the presentation's website was downloaded, processed and stored in the database.
+The data available on the presentation's website are downloaded, processed and stored in the database.

 ### Front-end
-Our application was built with symphony (PhP).
+Our application is built with symphony (PhP).

-In order to run the API, the machine on which the application will be executed must be prepared installing python3 and the libs described on the README.md inside python_request_data directory.
-The database MySLQ and php & symphony need also be installed.
+In order to run the API, the machine on which the application will be executed must be prepared installing python3 and the libs described on the README.md document inside python_request_data directory.
+The database MySLQ and PhP & Symphony need also to be installed.

 ### Logical architecture
 This is the logical architecture of our project.
 ![logical arch](img/execution_fluxogram_style_patch.jpeg)

-Basically, there is a python script updating the database every 5 minutes and a flutter application, querrying the database and showing it to the users.
+There is a python script updating the database every 5 minutes and a flutter application, querying the database and showing it to the users.

 ### Physical architecture

 ![logical arch](img/deploymant.jpg)

-Firstly, a python script is running on our server querry and filters the data.
-Then, the data is send to a database.
+Firstly, the python script running on our server queries and filters the data.
+Then, the data are sent to the database.
 The database technology isn't defined yet.

 The user interface is written in flutter.
-Its a basic application to show the data in a very intuitive way.
+It is a basic application to show the data in a very intuitive way.

 ### Prototype

-Our home screen is no interactive screen.
+Our home screen is not an interactive screen.
-To test our product, we showed the mockups to some users and asked them questions on what they thought and what they understood.
+To test our product, we showed the mockups to some users and asked them questions about what they understood and their opinions if they had any useful feedback.

 ## Implementation
+The implementation is divided in 3 steps:
+* Modelling of the database;
+* The applications queries data from the conference's website and filters the data if any bug appears;
-Our implementation will be divided in 3 parts.
-The first part will be the database modeling.
-As soon as the application can querry the data and show it without any bugs, the application will querry data from the presentation's website, filter it and put it into a NO SQL database, containing a Json.
+* The application can finally upload into a NO SQL database, containing a Json.

 ```java
 {